 In 1382 AD, 977 years after Jerome’s translation, John Wycliffe (along with several who assisted him) encountered the Latin Vulgate text of Isaiah, which read:

-The Latin word was retained in Wycliffe’s English translation of Jerome’s Latin translation of the Scriptures.
-Ironically, John Wycliffe is known as “The Morning Star (Latin: lucifer) of the Reformation!”
+In Wycliffe’s English translation of Jerome’s Latin translation of the Scriptures, the Latin word lucifer was transliterated from Jerome’s Isaiah 14:12 passage, retaining its Latin lettering.
+Ironically, today John Wycliffe is known as “The Morning Star (Latin: lucifer) of the Reformation!”

 153 years later, in 1535 AD, Myles Coverdale encountered the same Latin text in his attempt to translate Jerome’s Vulgate.

 Neither Wycliffe or Coverdale chose to translate the word lucifer into English, preserving its meaning.
-Instead, they both opted to transliterate it, retaining its spelling, capitalizing the first letter as a proper name, and inferring another meaning.
+Instead, they both opted to transliterate it, retaining its spelling, capitalizing the first letter as a proper name, and inferring another meaning – a completely false meaning.

 The KJV translators began their work on the English Bible in 1604 AD, 69 years after Coverdale’s Bible was published.
 Having several English translations of the Bible as a reference (including Wycliffe, Tyndale, Matthew, Coverdale), they translated afresh the Hebrew (Bomberg), Greek (various) and Latin (Vulgate) texts in order to compile what we now possess as the Authorized Version of the Bible.
 Let’s see what they saw…